Vincent-Lien/Taiwanese_game_script/README.md

 ### 2. Environment
 Download the chormewebdriver, for the latest version please check: https://googlechromelabs.github.io/chrome-for-testing/#stable

-If you downloaded the chormewebdriver, please place it in the root folder.
+After downloading the chormewebdriver, please place it in the root folder.

 Then
 ```